nhsengland/model-card/model_card_template.md

 _This section should explain how the model was built to do what it does, including any justification where required.
 Lengthy debate or detail of particular methodology should be provided in user documentation and not in the model card._

-**Model Type:** Specify the type of model (e.g., clustering, time series, deep learning models, reinforcement learning, supervised learning, ensemble, hybrid, etc.) and describe its main characteristics
+**Model Type:** Specify the type of model (e.g., clustering, time series, deep learning models, reinforcement learning, supervised learning, ensemble, hybrid, etc.) and describe its main characteristics.

 **Models Used:** What models were used (e.g. embedding x + classifier y)

-**Justification:** Explain here why this approach was taken over another
+**Justification:** Explain here why this approach was taken over another.

 **Algorithm Details:** Describe the main steps when data is sent to the model for inference, e.g. how is text data converted into a binary class?

-**Feature Engineering:** Details on the process of creating and selecting features if relevant
+**Feature Engineering:** Details on the process of creating and selecting features if relevant.

 **Alternative Methods Considered:**
 1. Option B